serg-ios/serg-ios.github.io/_posts/2021-03-06-my-vocabulary.md

 GIDSignIn.sharedInstance().scopes = [kGTLRAuthScopeDriveReadonly]
 ```

-[Here](https://developers.google.com/drive/api/v3/reference/files/list) is the Google documentation for the request that is needed.
+[Here](https://developers.google.com/drive/api/v3/reference/files/list) is the Google documentation for the Google Drive API requests that are needed.

 A reference of the Google Drive service authorizer must be saved, add to the `GoogleSignInDelegate` a reference to the service.
 ```swift